priyasingh16/Fully-Automated-GCP-Healthcare-API/README.md

 In order to access the MIMIC-III data a special training is required and once the training is successfully completed, an application is submitted for credentialed access.

+A major challenge is the lack of a standard representation to store healthcare data.
+This is mainly due to no common structure, vendors using different codes for the same medication and the information of a patient is spread across multiple tables.
+Due to this a vast majority of the patients data is discarded, due to which we are converting the data in Fast Healthcare Interoperability Resources (FHIR) format.
+To standardize the data in FHIR format, we intend to explore Google’s Protocol buffer which are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data. s
 # Proposed plan of research
 The main task of the project is the creation of a data pipeline to represent a patient's history, after extensive research on restructuring the data, we understood that the Fast Healthcare Interoperability Resources (FHIR) format is a universaly accepted structure.
 To standardize the data in FHIR format, we intend to explore Google’s Protocol buffer which is Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 This enables a user to decide how the data to be structured once, then once can use special generated source code to easily write and read the structured data to and from a variety of data streams and using a variety of languages.